anushajain28/Enron-Email-Dataset-Analysis-Analyses-using-NYT-API-data/README.md

 ![alt tag](https://github.com/anushajain28/Midterm_Spring2017/blob/master/midterm/Question%201/Analysis%202/From_to.PNG)

 #### Conclusion:
 Few of the people who were aware of the scam or were involved in it were Vincent Kaminski, John Arnold and Drew Fossum.
-As we can see from the results, that these were among the top 10 people who were sending mails during that time.
+As we can see from the results, that these people were among the top 10 people who were sending mails during that time.

 ## Analysis 3
 Results of Analysis 2 gave us an idea of who might the key players involed in the scam.
 Studying the content of the mails forwarded by these people will give an impression of what were the topics of discussion during that timeframe.